quellabs/signal-hub/README.md

 ## Aspect-Oriented Programming in Detail

 Canvas provides true AOP for controller methods, allowing you to separate crosscutting concerns from your business logic.
+Canvas supports four types of aspects that execute at different stages of the request lifecycle.

 ### Creating Aspects